zsabbagh/dd2480-assignment-3/README.md

 What we ultimately found was the functions in the RBT class, together with `def sort_diagonally` did not have 100% coverage.
 In the case of RBT, the coverage was trivially improved by adding unittests, since these did not exist.

+**TODO: should we use our own parser to fill in the following points?**

 Report of old coverage: [link]